amoe/acceleratedcpp/exercise-notes.md

 11:02    causative > so I think you shouldn't do it that way 11:14      rindolf > causative: there is an O(N) median algorithm on an unsorted array 11:15    causative > yeah it's quickselect

+## 8-4

+Implement the swap function, why did we call swap rather than exchanging the values of *beg and *end directly?
+Try it and see